-Expressions calculate values from variables and constants.
-An expression can involve operators, variables, and constants.
+Expressions use operators to calculate values from variables and constants.
 An example of a simple expression is (x + 5).

 Composite expressions can be created by nesting simpler expressions, for example, (a + b) (c + d) - 3.0 4.

 Operators

 The table below lists the operators that you can use within an expression.
 They are listed according to their evaluation precedence, which determines the sequence in which they are executed within the expression.
 The operator with the highest precedence is applied first, followed by the operator with the next highest precedence.
 Operators of equal precedence are evaluated left to right.
 Operators in the same group, for example + and -, have the same precedence.